-dR1dt= γ2I2+θ2σ2α1+ ρ2S2-d2R2+ α1R1
+dR2dt= γ2I2+θ2σ2α1+ ρ2S2-d2R2+ α1R1

-The model parameters are shown in Table 1 along with their description and parameters.
+The model parameters are shown in Table 1 along with their description and units.
 Specifically, θ1 and θ2 are the vaccination rates of MMR1 and MMR2, respectively, σ1 and σ2 are the efficacy of MMR1 and MMR2, respectively, and θ1σ1 and θ2σ2 are the effective coverage of MMR1 and MMR2, respectively.

 To incorporate vaccination, assume a proportion, θ1σ1, of 6-month-old into the population are vaccinated (and thus immune to infection).
-Vaccinated people avoid susceptible classes and go directly to recovered classes, while unvaccinated people go to susceptible classes as before.
+Vaccinated people bypass the susceptible class and go directly to the recovered class, while unvaccinated people go to the susceptible class as before.
 If θ1σ1 is the proportion vaccinated, then 1-θ1σ1is the proportion left unvaccinated.

 The transmission coefficient βkj between Sk and Ij is decomposed into two factors βkj= βkckj where βk is the probability of transmission for an average contact between a susceptible individual in age group k Sk with infected individual, and ckj is the mean number of contacts between people in age group and people in age group k.
 Note that ckj and cjk are not the same and the contact matrix (cjj) may not be symmetric because of different ages.

-Influx susceptible individuals are recruited by the rate of Λk.
+The influx susceptible individuals are specified by the rate of Λk.
 Exposed individuals move to the infectious class at a rate of an age group of εk.
 Infectious individuals move to the recovered compartment at a rate of an age group of γk.
 Individuals are aging at a rate αk.
 Natural fatality rate of an age group is represented by dk, while case fatality of an age group is represented by a rate of μk.
 The aging rate of age group k is αk and individuals gain of immunity at rate ρk